-Ohio murder charges (and aggravated murder charges) are the most serious criminal offenses that you can be charged with.
+Ohio murder charges (and aggravated murder charges) are the most serious criminal offenses that you can face.
 A person convicted of murder faces the harshest penalties permissible by law, including the death penalty.
-If you, or someone you know, has been accused of murder, it is imperative that you hire a good lawyer to help you handle the case.
+If you or someone you know has been accused of murder, it is imperative to hire a good lawyer to help you handle the case.
 Call Attorney Adam Burke today at (614) 280-9122 for your free consultation.

 Definition: Ohio Murder Charges

 In Ohio, a person accused of murder must be suspected of:

 - Purposefully causing the death a person other than himself, or the unlawful termination of someone’s pregnancy